firecmsco/firecms/website/docs/properties/config/string.md

 * `metadata` Specific metadata set in your uploaded file.
 * `fileName` You can specify a fileName callback if you need to customize the name of the file
+* `storagePath` You can specify a storage path callback if you need to customize the path where it is stored.
 * `storeUrl` When set to `true`, this flag indicates that the download URL of the file will be saved in Firestore instead of the Cloud storage path.
 Note that the generated URL may use a token that, if